alicepringle/alicepringle.github.io/_posts/2020-09-29-supervised-learning.markdown

 Let’s take a look at the column `YearBuilt`.
 There are a couple of options of how we could represent this:

 - We could choose to make it a categorical feature, having a category per year.
 This would avoid losing the information about the actual year each house was built, which may be significant.
 For example, Georgan houses may typically be worth a different amount to houses built in the Victorian Era.
-The creation of so many categories however is unlikely to be helpful in our model.
+The creation of so many categories, however, is unlikely to be helpful in our model.

 - A preferable approach would be to calculate the number of years old each house is at the point of sale.
-Data giving the year of sale of each house is not available, however.
+Unfortunately, we don't have data about the year of sale of each house so this isn't possible.

-- The chosen approach is therefore to calculate the relative age of each house.
+- The best option is therefore to calculate the relative age of each house.
 This is done by comparing the year built of the newest house in the training data (2010) to each house.
-It is important to check that the test set is also compared to 2010, rather than to the newest house in the test set.
+It's important to check that the test set is also compared to 2010, rather than to the newest house in the test set.

 ```
 most_recent = max(X_train['YearBuilt'])